OrgFlow/docs/src/commands/flow-merge.md

 - **`-c|--checkOnly`**

   If specified, the merge result will be validated, but it won't be persisted.

   This means that:
-  - The result of the merge will not be pushed to your remote Git respository
+  - The result of the merge will not be pushed to your remote Git repository
-  - The deployment to the `--into` environment's Salesforce organisation (if any) will be validated by Salesforce, but the changes will not be deployed.
+  - The deployment to the `--into` environment's Salesforce organization (if any) will be validated by Salesforce, but the changes will not be deployed.

 [!include[CheckOnlyDeployWarning](partials/check-only-deploy-warning.md)]